 - Secures VoIP calls

 Disadvantages of a VPN

 - A slight decrease in your connection speeds

-- May be blocked by content providers or streaming services (but a user may connect from a different server)
+- It may be blocked by content providers or streaming services (but a user may connect from a different server)

 Which VPN Service Should I Use?

 Over the past few years I have tried many VPN Services and recently found what I feel is the most trusted and reliable.